Tuberculosis (TB) Fast Facts

 According to the CDC, approximately one-third of the world's seven billion people are infected with TB.

-The WHO reports that there were an estimated 10.4 million new cases of TB in 2015.
-About 1.8 million people died of TB in 2015.

-According to the CDC, 9,287 TB cases were reported in the United States in 2016.
-That is equivalent to approximately 2.9 people out of every 100,000 becoming sick.
+According to the CDC, "In 2017, the provisional TB case count and incidence were the lowest in the United States since national TB surveillance began in 1953."

 Timeline: